c3lang/c3-web/src/content/docs/references/docs/standard_library.md

 - `IteratorResult` returned when reaching the end of an iterator.
 - `SearchResult` used when a search fails.
-- `AnyCastResult` when a any cast fails.
+- `CastResult` when an anycast fails.

 ## std::core::env